RajeevRanjan5642/software-engineering/README.md

   3. System Testing : System Testing occurs after integration testing and is consucted on a complete, integrated system to evaluate the system's compliance with its specified requirements.
   4. Acceptance Testing : It is a formal testing w.r.t user needs, requirements, and business processes.
 It determines whether a system satisfies the needs of the users, customers, and other stakeholders.
 Acceptance testing is usually done by the customer or the stakeholders during the maintenance stage of the SDLC.

+### Overview of web and cloud development

+- Frontend : The front-end deals with everything that happens at the client-side, everything the user can see and interact with.
+One can choose to specialize in front-end coding using HTML,CSS and JavaScipt and related frameworks, libraries, and tools.

+- Backend : The back-end deals with everything that happens on the server before the code and data are sent to the client.
+The back-end coding usually handles the logic and functionality that make the website or app work, and the authentication processes that keep data secure.
+Backend developers may also work with relational or noSQL databases, even collaborating with database administrators in bigger projects.

+- Full-stack developers have skills, knowledge, and experience in both front-end and back-end environments.

+### Learning Front-End Development
+- To create a website, web developers usually use Hypertext Markup Language (HTML), Cascading Style Sheets (CSS) and JavaScript.
+These languages are designed to work in conjunction with each other.
+- HTML is used to create the physical structure of a website.
+The physical structure contains elements such as text, links, images/videos, page dividers and buttons.
+- The HTML code ensures a proper formatting of all text and image elements so that browsers display the page consistently.
+- CSS provides frontend developers with a standard method to define, apply, and manage different sets of style characteristics for a website and each of its components.
+- CSS ensures uniformity in look and feel, style, colors, fonts, designs and layouts.
+- JavaScript is an Object-Oriented Programming language that is used in conjunction with HTML and CSS to add interactivity to a website.

+- A new front-end development language is Syntactically Awesome Style Sheets called SAAS.
+- It is an extension of CSS that is compatible with all versions of CSS.
+- SASS enables you to use things like variables, nested rules, and inline imports to keep things organized.
+- SASS allows you to create style sheets faster and more easily.

+- Reactive or adaptive websites display the version of the website designed for a specific screen size.
+- Responsive design of a website means that it will automatically resize to the device it is being accessed from.

+- ReactJS has been developed and maintained by Facebook.
+It is a JavaScript library that builds and renders components for a web page.

+- The task of front-end developer evolves continuously.
+The technologies are upgraded constantly and so front-end developers needs to keep upgrading the websites that they create.
+The websites that they create should work in multiple browsers, multiple operating systems and multiple devices.

+### The Importance of Back-End Development
+- A front-end developer creates websites and cloud applications using HTML, CSS and JavaScript to create what the user sees and interacts with in the client software.
+- A back-end developer creates and manages all the resources that are needed to respond to the requests that the user makes through through the client.
+- The back-end developer's tasks focus on enabling the server infrastructure, or back-end, to process requests, supply data, and provide other services securely.
+- Back-end developers use APIs, routes, and endpoints to process incoming requests:
+  - An API is a code that works with data, usually using JSON or XML.
+  - A route is a path to a website or page that user interacts with.
+Routes generally take user input and show results based on the input.
+  - An endpoint may be an API or may simply be a path.
+When a request from the front-end arrives at the back-end, it is routed to the correct service.
+If the backend has an end point defined for the request by using routing, the request will be addressed and replied to.
+If the end-point is missing, the server returns a 404 error.
+  - To handle requests from databases, back-end developers can use object-relational mapping tools (ORM) to connect to the database and retrieve the correct data.